 - Currently red districts - Over the past decade, Republicans' primary advantage on state-level races has been a direct result of their strategy a decade ago, when they drew up the districts.
 While Democrats have more House and Senate seats in extremely safe districts, Republicans have more seats in marginally safe districts.
 This is largely because Republican drew up the districts after the 2010 elections to maximize the number of seats Republicans would typically win in non-Democratic wave election years.
 The bad news for Democrats is that it meant we had to get about 53% of the statewide vote for downballot candidates in order to get majorities in those legislative bodies.
 The good news for Democrats is that it also means dozens of currently-red seats are not that far away from being legitimate swing districts.
 This means that we need to invest in both candidates with strong community roots to run in these districts, as well as encourage fundamental party-building activities in these districts.
 That is one of the goals of Move The Goalposts going forward - especially given that the GOP again controls the redistricting process for the 2020s.

-We do not know what the result of the redistricting process is yet; indeed, we probably won't know until early 2022.
-But we do know enough to begin working with local and county Democratic committees to identify the types of candidates needed, and specific people who might make a great fit.
+A greatly delayed redistricting process has delayed some elements of candidate recruiting.
+But we do know enough to help identify the types of candidates needed, and specific people who might make a great fit.
 A successful political party is always in the business of scouting and developing raw political talent.
 In that spirit, recruitment does not begin in 2022; it begins now.

-Move The Goalposts plans on taking the next 16 months to work on these three primary areas, with the goal of electoral success in 2022, and policy victories in 2023 and beyond.
+Move The Goalposts will work on these three primary areas, with the goal of electoral success in 2022, and policy victories in 2023 and beyond.
 We need to move the goalposts of public policy and politics in New Hampshire in a direction that is modern, progressive, free, and fair.

 Define the New Hampshire Republican Party for what it is.